Double stop

 The beginning of Mozart's Eine kleine Nachtmusik (1787).
 The first and second violins have a triple stop notated.
 The low D is to be bowed only briefly and left to ring.
 Shortly afterwards, B and G are played normally.

-In music, a double stop is the technique of playing two notes simultaneously on a stringed instrument such as a violin, a viola, a cello, or a double bass.
+In music, a double stop is the technique of playing two notes simultaneously on a stringed instrument, typically bowed on instruments such as a violin, viola, cello, or double bass, and plucked on a guitar.
 On instruments such as the Hardanger fiddle it is common and often employed.
 In performing a double stop, two separate strings are bowed or plucked simultaneously.
 Although the term itself suggests these strings are to be fingered (stopped), in practice one or both strings may be open.

 A triple stop is the same technique applied to three strings; a quadruple stop applies to four strings.
 Double, triple, and quadruple stopping are collectively known as multiple stopping.
+When three or more notes are played simultaneously on a plucked string instrument, it is simply called a chord.

 Early extensive examples of the double stop and string chords appear in Carlo Farina's Capriccio Stravagante from 1627, and in certain of the sonatas of Biagio Marini's Op.
 8 of 1629.

+The double stop is also found in drumming.